Florida Bicycle & E-Bike Accident Lawyer

 But a bicycle accident may occur due to no fault of a bicyclist or a motor vehicle operator.
 Some malfunction of the bicycle itself could be the cause of a collision.
 Poor design or a bad fit between the cyclist and the rider can cause an accident to occur.

-Types of Florida Bicycle Accident Injuries
+Types of Florida Bicycle & E-Bike Accident Injuries

 Bicycle riders can sustain severe injuries in a crash.
 That’s because the operator of a bicycle does not have the same protection as someone behind the wheel of a car.
-With no airbags, seatbelts or metal frame, a bicycle rider is much more vulnerable to severe or fatal injuries.
+With no airbags, seatbelts, or metal frame, a bicycle rider is much more vulnerable to severe or fatal injuries.

 Because a bike has only two wheels, it can succumb to debris, excess gravel and uneven pavement.
 When streets have any sort of paving inconsistency, a bike rider faces the risk of losing control and crashing.